Pieds-noirs

 After Algeria became independent in 1962, about 800,000 pieds-noirs of French nationality evacuated to mainland France, while about 200,000 remained in Algeria.
 Of the latter, there were still about 100,000 in 1965, about 50,000 by the end of the 1960s and 30,000 in 1993.
-During the Algerian Civil War between 1992 and 2002, the population of pieds-noirs and others of European descent plummeted, as they were often targeted by Islamist rebel groups.
+During the Algerian Civil War between 1992 and 2002, the remaining population of pieds-noirs and others of European descent plummeted, as they were often targeted by Islamist rebel groups.
 By the 2000s, the French consulate in Algiers recorded that around 300 persons of European descent remained in the country, whereas an Algerian census company recorded the number as higher.
-The pieds-noirs who have remained since independence are now overwhelmingly elderly.
+The pieds-noirs who have stayed since independence are now overwhelmingly elderly.

 Those who moved to France suffered ostracism from some left-wing political movements for their perceived exploitation of native Muslims, while others blamed them for the war and thus for the political turmoil surrounding the collapse of the Fourth Republic.
 In popular culture, the community is often represented as feeling removed from French culture while longing for Algeria.
 The recent history of the pieds-noirs has been characterized by a sense of twofold alienation, on the one hand from the land of their birth and on the other from their adopted homeland.
 Though the term rapatriés d'Algérie implies that prior to Algeria they once lived in France, most pieds-noirs were born and raised in Algeria.